ShadiestGoat/DiscordChatExporter/README.md

 # Discord Chat exporter

-> :warning: THIS PROJECT IS STILL UNDER DEVELOPMENT, NOT EVEN OUT AS A BETA :warning:
+> :warning: This project is out only as a beta, if you see any bugs, please make an issue :warning:

 This is a golang implemintation of a discord chat explorer i found a while back & can't find again